 We like the Sonos Sub.
 It’s easy to get up and running, sounds good and improves your system.

-It’s expensive compared with standard subs, but then it’s built specifically for the Sonos system – itself not a cheap proposition.
+It’s expensive compared with standard subs, but then it’s wireless and built specifically for the Sonos system – itself not a cheap proposition.

 Ultimately the Sonos Sub simply sets out to add bass to a system probably built around the Play:3 or Play:5.
 And it does a very decent job of it.